 Working from home in the winter is great!
 You don’t have to leave the house when it’s miserable and grey.
 You don’t have to get wet unnecessarily, although it literally only rains in the UK during the school run hours.
 BUT you also end up wearing fifty billion layers to keep warm.
-I used to be someone who had the heating on all the time until I realised as the adult I now have to pay for it!
-I’m forever shutting doors, closing curtains, snuggled under blankets wearing bed socks.
+I used to be someone who had the heating on all the time until I realised as an adult I now have to pay for it!
+I’m forever shutting doors, closing curtains, snuggling under blankets wearing bed socks.

 As the children get older, we seem to spend more and more money on gas and electricity.
 We recently changed suppliers in the hope of reducing our bills.
 I think I spend 50% of my time running around, shutting doors, unplugging devices and turning lights off!
 Any little thing we can do to reduce our bills and heating waste.

 6 Ways To Save Money On Your Heating When You Work From Home: